0simp/AviaMobilePlugins/README.md

 # CollapseSettingsSideBar

 Adds a button to collapse the settings sidebar.
-This plugin is a must if you want to acess settings on mobile
+This plugin is a must if you want to access settings on mobile